Can I Insure a Car With a Salvage or Rebuilt Title?

 Ensure your car has a rebuilt title

-Convert your salvage title to rebuilt title by passing state safety inspection and getting DMV certification.
-No insurance company covers salvage titles.
+Convert your salvage title to a rebuilt title by passing your state's safety inspection and getting DMV certification.
+No insurance company covers salvage titles, so this step is mandatory before seeking coverage.

 2. 2